enesgunes777/java-tic_tac_toe/README.md

     1. "Board not finished"
     2. "X" or "O" wins
     3. "Draw"
-    4. "Impossible": A future state yet to be implemented [#TODO]
 6. The game will only continue accepting input on **state 1** but will stop, print the board and result on any other state
    <br />
    <br />